rednaga/APKiD/README.rst

 If you come across an APK or DEX which APKiD does not recognize, please open a GitHub issue and tell us:

--  what you think it is
+-  what you think it is – obfuscated, packed, etc.
 -  the file hash (either MD5, SHA1, SHA256)

 We are open to any type of concept you might have for “something